 A new 5G-GUTI shall be sent to a UE only after a successful activation of NAS security.
 The 5G-GUTI is defined in TS 23.003 [19].

-Editor's note: The structure of 5G-GUTI is currently defined only in TS 23.501.
-This editor's note will be removed when 5G-GUTI is formally defined in TS 23.003.
+Editor's Note: The structure of 5G-GUTI is currently defined only in TS 23.501 [2].
+This editor's note will be removed when 5G-GUTI is formally defined in TS 23.003 [19].

 Upon receiving Registration Request message of type "initial registration" or "mobility registration update" from a UE, the AMF shall send a new 5G-GUTI to the UE in Registration Accept message.

-Editor’s note: It is FFS to determine if AMF shall send a new 5G-GUTI to UE for Registration procedure of type "periodic registration update".
-It is so because, mandating AMF to send new 5G-GUTI in this case would also mean mandating UE to send Registration Complete message to confirm the new 5G-GUTI.
-However, by design, periodic registration update is a light weight procedure and normally the final Registration Complete message is not used.
+Editor's Note: It is FFS to determine if the AMF shall send a new 5G-GUTI to the UE for Registration procedure of type "periodic registration update".
+It is so because mandating the AMF to send new 5G-GUTI in this case would also mean mandating the UE to send Registration Complete message to confirm the new 5G-GUTI.
+However, by design, periodic registration update is a light-weight procedure and normally the final Registration Complete message is not used.

-Upon receiving network triggered Service Request message from a UE (i.e., Service Request message sent by UE in response to a Paging message), the AMF shall send a new 5G-GUTI to the UE.
+Upon receiving network triggered Service Request message from the UE (i.e., Service Request message sent by the UE in response to a Paging message), the AMF shall send a new 5G-GUTI to the UE.

-Editor’s note: It is FFS to determine how AMF sends a new 5G-GUTI to UE after network triggered Service Request procedure.
-Some potential ways to do so could be sending Service Response message if applicable or by initiating a 5G-GUTI reallocation procedure.
-Service Response message and 5G-GUTI reallocation procedures are not yet sufficiently/formally defined in TS 23.502.
+Editor's Note: It is FFS to determine how the AMF sends a new 5G-GUTI to the UE after network triggered Service Request procedure.
+Some potential ways to do so could be sending Service Response message if applicable, or by initiating a 5G-GUTI reallocation procedure.
+Service Response message and 5G-GUTI reallocation procedures are not yet sufficiently/formally defined in TS 23.502 [8].

 NOTE 1: It is left to implementation to re-assign 5G-GUTI more frequently than in cases mentioned above.

-NOTE 2: It is left to implementation to generate 5G-GUTI containing 5G-TMSI that uniquely identifies UEs within the AMF.
-It is recommended for the implementation to generate 5G-TMSIs following best practices of unpredictable identifier generation.
+NOTE 2: It is left to implementation to generate 5G-GUTI containing 5G-TMSI that uniquely identifies the UE within the AMF.
+It is recommended for the implementation to generate 5G-TMSI following the best practices of unpredictable identifier generation.

 6.8.4 Subscription identification procedure

-Editor's Note: The content of this clause is meant to correspond to 33.401, clause 6.1.3, which is about the Identity request/response procedure between serving network and UE invoked in case the SN is unable to resolve the temporary identifier.
+Editor's Note: The content of this subclause is meant to correspond to TS 33.401 [10], subclause 6.1.3, which is about the Identity request/response procedure between serving network and UE invoked in case the SN is unable to resolve the temporary identifier.

-7 Security Procedures between 5G Network Functions
+7 Security procedures between 5G network functions

-7.1 Guidelines for protection of IP based interfaces
+7.1 Protection of interfaces between 5G Network Functions

 7.1.1 General

+This clause applies only to signalling interfaces, with the exception of N3 (user plane interface between the access network and the core network).

+Editor's Note: It is ffs whether to include further user plane interfaces here.

 Editor's Note: Whether to include management interfaces here is FFS.

 Editor's Note: The security of the F1 interface is FFS.

+7.1.2 Interfaces based on DIAMETER or GTP

+7.1.2.1 General

+7.1.2.2 Protection at the network layer

+Editor's Note: Solutions in this subclause may apply, in particular, when there are no intermediaries modifying messages, e.g. in intra-domain situations.

+Here, the solution from EPS can be adapted to use in 5G.

 The protection of IP based interfaces for 5GC and 5G-AN shall be done according to NDS/IP as specified in TS 33.210 [3].
 Traffic on interfaces carrying control plane signalling shall be integrity protected according to NDS/IP.
 In addition to the mandatory integrity protection, traffic carrying subscriber specific sensitive data, e.g. cryptographic keys, shall be also confidentiality protected according to NDS/IP.